04. Web Scraping & APIs

 LLM-based data extraction

-• Feed raw HTML or rendered text to an LLM and ask it to extract fields
+• Feed raw HTML or rendered text to an LLM → ask it to extract fields as JSON

-• Particularly useful when page structure is irregular or frequently changes
+• Useful when page structure is irregular or frequently changes

 • Models: GPT-4.1-mini, Claude Haiku 4.5 — fast and cheap enough for bulk extraction